vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-config/spring-cloud-services.md

 You can safely ignore the _TIP: Use 'cf restage' to ensure your env variable changes take effect_ message from the CLI.
 Our app doesn't need to be restaged at this time.

 5) If using self signed certificates, set the CF_TARGET environment variable to API endpoint of your Elastic Runtime instance.
 Make sure to use `https://` not `http://`.
+You can quickly retrieve the API endpoint by running the command `cf t`.

 ```bash
 cf set-env greeting-config CF_TARGET <your api endpoint - make sure it starts with "https://">